 If a school receives fewer applications than the number of places available, all applicants will be offered a place at that school.
-Where the number of applications submitted for any Sefton school is greater than the number of places available, the admission authority (this will be either the Local Authority or the school itself) must apply the published admission criteria to decide which children can be offered places.
+Where the number of applications submitted for any Sefton school is greater than the number of places available, the admission authority (this will be either the local authority or the school itself) must apply the published admission criteria to decide which children can be offered places.

 Admissions to Sefton Community and Voluntary Controlled Primary Schools include either catchment areas or distances from home to school as part of their admissions criteria.
-Some Academy schools may have additional admissions criterion.
+Some Academy schools may have additional admissions criteria.
 Each school also uses proximity to decide how many places can be offered under each individual criterion.
-The schools which have catchment areas as part of their admissions criteria can be found on page 19 of this scheme.
+The schools which have catchment areas as part of their admissions criteria can be found on pages 18-21 & 22-23 of this scheme.

-For the academy primary schools (included within this scheme) the LA will apply the admissions criteria on behalf of the governing body.
-Most academy schools use the same admissions criteria as Community and Voluntary Controlled schools, however some may have different admissions criterion.
+For academy primary schools (included within this scheme) the LA will apply the admissions criteria on behalf of the Governing Body/Multi Academy Trust.
+Most academy schools use the same admissions criteria as Community and Voluntary Controlled schools however some may have different admissions criteria.
+Those schools are incorporated within this scheme.